-In 1997 and 1998, the community liason attended about 20 events, many of them in outlying communities of the council region.
-For example, in July 1997, she monitored cleanup of persistent Exxon Valdez oil on beaches near the Native village of Chenega Bay.
-During this visit, the and the Kodiak archipelago.
+THE OBSERVER The council increases public awareness on a wide range of issues pertaining to crude oil transportation through publication of The Observer, a quarterly newsletter distributed throughout Prince William Sound, lower Cook Inlet and the Kodiak archipelago.
 The Observer is also sent on request to interested citizens elsewhere, as well as regulators and industry.
 Each issue of The Observer includes coverage of council activities, developments in the oil transportation industry and news about policy and operational issues related to marine oil transportation.
 Major oil spill drills are usually covered, and Alyeska is invited to submit a column for each issue.
 In the course of preparing articles for The Observer, the council frequently invites feedback from appropriate industry and regulatory personnel.
 LEGISLATION, REGULATIONS AND POLICY The council monitors state and federal legislation and regulations that relate to terminal or tanker operations, or to oil spill prevention or response.
 In April 1998, the council recommended that a bill before the Alaska Senate be modified to ensure the measure, which would have exempted certain facilities from air quality regulations, did not apply to emissions from the Valdez Marine Terminal or from associated tankers.
 After the bill passed despite the council's concerns, the council wrote Alaska Gov. Tony Knowles calling on him to veto the measure, which he did.
 In October 1997 the council urged the Alaska delegation to the U.S. Congress to support an amendment to the Oil Pollution Act.
 The amendment closed a loophole that allowed several single hull TAPS tankers to extend their retirement dates.

 The council also recommended to the Alaska congressional delegation that they ensure the SeaGrant funding bill did not restrict research to zebra mussels.
 In August 1997, the council recommended to the Alaska Department of Environmental Conservation and the States/BC Task Force that they negotiate agreements with the U.S. Coast Guard to more clearly define states' responsibilities, rather than proposing an amendment to the Oil Pollution Act.
 RECERTIFICATION The Coast Guard certifies the council as the federally approved citizens' advisory group for Prince William Sound, pursuant to the Oil Pollution Act.
 The council has been the certified group since 1991.